Talmage-Hilton/Stat-386-Blog/_posts/2024-03-06-data-curation.md

 image: "/assets/img/ball2.webp"
 display_image: false  # change this to true to display the image below the banner
 ---
-<p class="intro"><span class="dropcap">T</span>his post will dive into how I created a data set of EPL data using web scraping via Selenium.
-I gathered data on individual players including their name, skill level, potential, position, and estimated transfer value.
-Follow along this article if you want to curate a similar data set!</p>
+<p class="intro"><span class="dropcap">T</span>his post delves into the process of crafting a comprehensive dataset of English Premier League (EPL) statistics through web scraping utilizing Selenium.
+It entails the meticulous gathering of individual player data, encompassing their names, skill levels, potentials, positions, and estimated transfer values.
+Join me on this journey as I unveil the intricacies of curating such a dataset!</p>
-<p class="intro"><span class="dropcap">Cover image source: <a href="https://hypebeast.com/2023/6/premier-league-presents-official-nike-match-ball">Hypebeast</a></p>
+<p class="intro"><span class="dropcap">Cover image source: <a href="https://hypebeast.com/2023/6/premier-league-presents-official-nike-match-ball">Hypebeast</a></span></p>

 ## Introduction